-Get a good night of sleep before the first day of work.
+Get a good night's sleep before the first day of work.
 There’s no way you can have a stellar first day if the biggest challenge of the day is trying to stay alert.
 You’ll be taking in tons of information, and you don’t want to hit the repeat button too much, i.e., asking the question, “What did you say again?”

 Rise and Shine

 Wouldn’t it be a mess to be late on the first day of work?
 There are a few things to lessen the possibility.
 Set your alarm clock; even if you’re fortunate enough to be the type of person who normally wakes up using your internal clock.
 Also, make sure you know how to get to your new gig.
 Do a test run and figure out a few alternative ways to get to work.
 There aren't many reasonable excuses for being late on day one.

 It’s inevitable that you’ll be asked about your background and experience a million times.
 On your first day of work, outside of the formal name introduction, your new colleagues will ask about the previous company you work for, the position you held, and perhaps what interests you have outside of work.
 Depending on the size of the company you may be asked what you’ll be doing in your new role.
 It can’t hurt to rehearse a 30-second pitch.
 Just remember to be natural when delivering it.

 Company culture will dictate how much mingling you’ll need to do.
 But, at the minimum, be prepared to do lunch, whether it’s with your new boss or the whole team.
 If you haven’t had a chance to use your elevator pitch before, don’t worry you’ll get plenty of practice during lunch.